 Launch a Terminal Session or Command Prompt.

-Run this command to start the upload:
+Run the command below, using these variable values to start the upload:

 <private key>.
 The full path and filename (NetStorage-SCP.pub) to the public key file.

 <your site>.
 The full path to the root directory housing your site content.
 You only need the root directory name, not a file name.

 <domainPrefix>.
 The domain name you set for your storage group.

 scp -i <private key> -r /<your site>/ sshacs@<domainPrefix>.scp.upload.akamai.com:/